Consumer advice center: TikTok, Meta, Amazon & Co. manipulate users for consent

 Another criticism is that the revocation option is sometimes particularly well hidden.
 As a user, you have to scroll all the way down an extensive menu to find the revocation option under unspecific categories such as "LinkedIn Services" (Microsoft) or "Use of information for Facebook products" (Meta).

-Violation of tying ban on Facebook?
+Violation of the prohibition of tying on Facebook?

 When examining the linking ban, the consumer advocates are particularly bothered by the close linking of Facebook and Facebook Marketplace.
 "Although the Marketplace was designated as a central platform service and therefore may not be linked to Facebook, it should be noted that Meta does not provide an option that would allow the service to be used entirely without a Facebook account.
 Rather, the gatekeeper forces users who want to buy or offer products on the Marketplace to log in with a Facebook account."